kuroesp/Hydrosense-of-the-Seas-RC-Boat/README.md

 ## Credits

+### Ahmad Naufal Fadhlurrahman
+- Embedded Systems
+- Electronics Design
-# - Ahmad Naufal Fadhlurrahman as Embedded Systems, Electronics Design, Software Development
+- Software Development

+### Muhammad Zidane Sabri
+- Prototype Construction
-# - Muhammad Zidane Sabri as Prototype Construction, Design & Material Selection, Concept Development
+- Design & Material Selection
+- Concept Development

+### Kahfi Krisna Yastara
+- Presentation Preparation
+- Procurement & Logistics
-# - Kahfi Krisna Yastara as Presentation Preparation, Procurement & Logistics, Concept Development
+- Concept Development

 ## 👨🏻‍💻 Why this project exists?
 In archipelagic provinces like the Riau Islands, numerous natural beaches are formed, which often leads to a relatively high risk of tsunamis.
 Furthermore, waste drainage remains a persistent urban issue, and in recent years, the Riau Islands have experienced an increase in flood disaster hotspots.
 This has posed a challenge for SAR (Search and Rescue) volunteers due to the rising demand for personnel.